Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ### Discrete Vector Observation Space: Table Lookup

 You can use the discrete vector observation space when an agent only has a limited number of possible states and those states can be enumerated by a single number.
-For instance, the [Basic example environment](Learning-Environment-Examples.md) in the ML Agent SDK defines an agent with a discrete vector observation space.
+For instance, the [Basic example environment](Learning-Environment-Examples.md) in ML-Agents defines an agent with a discrete vector observation space.
 The states of this agent are the integer steps between two linear goals.
 In the Basic example, the agent learns to move to the goal that provides the greatest reward.

 More generally, the discrete vector observation identifier could be an index into a table of the possible states.
 However, tables quickly become unwieldy as the environment becomes more complex.
 For example, even a simple game like [tic-tac-toe has 765 possible states](https://en.wikipedia.org/wiki/Game_complexity) (far more if you don't reduce the number of observations by combining those that are rotations or reflections of each other).